jessegmeyerlab/proteomics-tutorial/manuscript.md

 The authors thank Phil Wilmarth for helpful input.
 Identification of certain commercial equipment, instruments, software, or materials does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the products identified are necessarily the best available for the purpose.
+This manuscript was written collaboratively using manubot [@DOI:10.1371/journal.pcbi.1007128].

 ## References {.page_break_before}